ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/002-the-main-window.md

 <br/>

-The top right of the Main Window contains five icons, the Sound Levels button, the Overlays button, the Camera Effects button, the Comments button and the Preferences button.
-Each show or hides the windows for each tool.
+The right side of the Main Window contains buttons for the Camera Switcher, Overlays, Sound Levels, Camera Effects, Comments, Sound Effects, Interview, and Preferences.
+Each button shows or hides the respective floating window.

 {% inlineicon switcherbutton 45 graybutton %}Camera Switcher Button{% endinlineicon %} [Camera Switcher](../009-camera-switcher/)